nkron/VueStoreWeb/README.md

-# CryptoBuyer
+# Stonks Master

-> A Vue.js app utilizing all of Vue's unique features to make a responsive SPA
+> A Vue.js app utilizing all of Vue's unique features to make a responsive SPA to buy and sell stonks

 ## Build Setup